Martin Kettle

 Martin James Kettle (born 7 September 1949) is a British journalist and author.
+Kettle is best known as for his long associated as an assistant editor and columnist for The Guardian newspaper.

+Early life and education

-The son of two prominent communist activists, Arnold Kettle (best remembered as a literary critic; 1916–1986) and Margot Kettle (née Gale; 1916–1995), he was educated at Leeds Modern School and Balliol College, Oxford.
+Kettle is the son of two communist activists, Arnold Kettle (best remembered as a literary critic; 1916–1986) and Margot Kettle (née Gale; 1916–1995.
+Kettle grew up in Far Headingley was educated at Leeds Modern School.
+He graduated in modern history from Balliol College, Oxford having matriculated in 1967.

+Career

 Kettle worked for the National Council for Civil Liberties (now known as Liberty) as a research officer from 1973.
 He then began his career in journalism as home affairs correspondent for New Society (1977–1981) and moved to The Sunday Times in 1981, working as a political correspondent for three years.
 He has been with The Guardian since 1984 and also wrote regularly for Marxism Today in its later years.
 He writes a column on classical music in Prospect magazine.

-Kettle is best known as a columnist for The Guardian, where he is assistant editor, having worked as the newspaper's Washington D.C. bureau chief from 1997 to 2001.
+Kettle is a long-term contributor to for The Guardian, where he is assistant editor, having worked as the newspaper's Washington D.C. bureau chief from 1997 to 2001.
 He was formerly a leader writer (1993–1997) and chief leader writer from 2001 onward.
 He has often defended New Labour and Tony Blair (a personal friend) – though not over the Iraq War.
-However, soon after the 2010 general election, Kettle wrote that David Cameron's Conservative-led coalition government had had a positive effect on the country.
 Kettle has been dismissed by John Pilger as Blair's "most devoted promoter".

-He has a low opinion of Prime Minister Boris Johnson, writing that "[t]he immediate effect of the judgment [when the Supreme Court declared the prorogation of Parliament invalid] is devastating for Johnson.
-It is expressed so cogently and unambiguously that it will be difficult for him to wriggle out of it – even though he is certainly foolish enough to try."

-In March 2021, Kettle claimed that the Chancellor Rishi Sunak "wants to deploy the financial heft of the Treasury to reinstate the UK in the heart of Scotland's economic and political conversation."